Roaches in TV: How to Get Roaches Out of Electronics

 While it may be disgusting to see, don’t worry!
 Cockroach infestations are treatable.
 Roaches may be notoriously difficult to kill, but certain methods are proven to eradicate infestations.

 Roaches like electronics because they provide a warm, safe shelter.
 Electronics have lots of little crevices that they can hide in, and the electricity running through the circuits makes the cockroaches nice and warm while they hide.

-The warmth provided by television is very attractive to roaches.
-The insects love heat and humidity.
+Roaches love heat and humidity.
 You may even see them reproduce faster than they will in other areas of the house due to the warmth and shelter that a TV set provides.
 Roaches often find their way into the following electronics:

 Before you start treating your television for roaches, you should carefully investigate the rest of your home, including your basement and attic.
 Odds are, the cockroaches will not just be in your television.
 If you kill the roaches in your TV, they may just be replaced by other roaches from under your fridge or elsewhere.

 If roaches do end up inside your television, it can be very difficult to extract them without damaging the electronics.
-Removing roaches from your electronics may end up being a messy business.
 If you can fit the infested piece of equipment into the freezer, you may be able to kill the whole colony in one swoop.

-You should check your TV manufacturer's manual to make sure that the TV can withstand cold temperatures.
+You should check your TV or other electronic’s manufacturer’s manual to make sure that the TV can withstand cold temperatures.
 After checking the manual, you can put the electronics in a sealed plastic bag and leave it in the freezer overnight.
 The freezing temperatures will kill the roaches.

 How Do You Clean Roach Infested Electronics?